The Analytic Minimal Rank Sard Conjecture: Abstract

 \section{Abstract}

-We present a description of singular horizontal curves of a totally nonholonomic analytic distribution in term of the projections of the orbits of some isotropic subanalytic singular distribution defined on the nonzero annihilator of the initial distribution in the cotangent bundle.
-As a by-product of our first result, we obtain, under an additional assumption on the constructed subanalytic singular distribution, a proof of the minimal rank Sard conjecture in the analytic case.
+We obtain, under an additional assumption on the subanalytic abnormal distribution constructed in \cite{bprfirst}, a proof of the minimal rank Sard conjecture in the analytic category.
 It establishes that from a given point the set of points accessible through singular horizontal curves of minimal rank, which corresponds to the rank of the distribution, has Lebesgue measure zero.
+The minimal rank Sard Conjecture is equivalent to the Sard Conjecture for co-rank $1$ distributions.